unicorn-23/GwasWA/README.md

 ## Alignment reference genome, `--step align`

-To align the reference genome, you can use the following command with its associated parameters:
+To align the reference genome, use the following command with its associated parameters:

 -   `--cleanfastqdir <path>`: Directory for storing each FASTQ file after quality control.
 -   `--alignalgorithm <str>`: Choice of alignment algorithm.